Graduating seniors pursuing service careers

 With this purpose in mind, the Class of 1964 established the John F. Kennedy Memorial Award, to be bestowed annually upon a graduating senior from any of Cornell’s undergraduate schools and colleges, based on the following criteria:

-Students contemplating their futures have many good options, among them academic careers, professional training, entry into private sector employment and a wide variety of public service careers in government, the non-profit sector and elsewhere.
-The Class of 1964 believes that service in the public interest has never been more necessary and that there remains a critical need for intelligent and dedicated graduates devoted to addressing the public good and working to solve such pervasive problems as hatred, fear, prejudice, injustice, poverty, ill health and the degradation of our natural resources.
+The Class of 1964 believes that service in the public interest has never been more necessary and that there remains a critical need for intelligent and dedicated graduates devoted to addressing the public good and working to solve such pervasive problems as hatred, fear, prejudice, injustice, poverty, ill health and the degradation of our environment.

-The JFK Memorial Award is intended to help the recipient get started in a public service career where remuneration may be low or slow to accumulate.
+The John F. Kennedy Memorial Award is intended to help the recipient get started in a public service career where remuneration may be low or slow to accumulate.

 Alumni Panel Recording: Learn about how alumni were impacted by this award and their careers in public service.